What's the deal with fluoride?

 Is water fluoridation safe and effective?

 After decades of practising community water fluoridation, public health scientists both in Australia and worldwide have amassed plenty of data to sink their teeth into.

 The World Health Organization (WHO) has concluded that water fluoridation is a safe and effective way of preventing dental cavities.

-They found consistent evidence that water fluoridation, as practised in Australia, decreases occurrence and severity of tooth decay between 26 and 44 per cent in children and adolescents, and 27 per cent in adults.
+It found consistent evidence that water fluoridation, as practised in Australia, decreases occurrence and severity of tooth decay by 26 to 44 per cent in children and adolescents, and 27 per cent in adults.

 There is one known side effect of water fluoridation—but luckily, it’s not a big deal.
 It’s called dental fluorosis and appears as discolouration or white lines or patches on tooth surfaces.
 Fluorosis is due to fluoride ingestion during the period of teeth development.
 It doesn’t affect tooth function and in Australia, it’s not very common.
 If it does occur, it’s very mild and often arises from ingesting fluoridated toothpaste or other oral care products.
 In fact, evidence suggests that having mild fluorosis helps to protect against cavities.

 While water fluoridation programs have expanded in Australia, the occurrence of dental fluorosis has declined from about 40 per cent in the 1990s to 16.8 per cent in 2012.

 Fluoride doesn’t discriminate: no matter your age or social group, it helps keep those chompers in good nick.